Skip to main content

 Publishing recipes

-Jalapeno supports publishing and storing recipes in OCI compatible registries.
+Jalapeno supports publishing and storing recipes in OCI-compatible registries.
 This means that versioned recipes can be pushed and pulled to/from ordinary Container Registries.
-This is useful when you want to make your recipes available or you want to check for updates for the recipe manually or programatically from CI/CD pipeline.
+This is useful when you want to make your recipes available or you want to check for updates for the recipe manually or programmatically from a CI/CD pipeline.

 Pushing a recipe to Container registry

-You can push a recipe to a Container registry by using jalapeno push command.
-For authentication you can use docker login before pushing the recipe or provide credentials directly to jalapeno push command by using flags.
+You can push a recipe to a Container registry by using the jalapeno push command.
+For authentication, you can use docker login before pushing the recipe or provide credentials directly to the jalapeno push command by using flags.
 For example:

 jalapeno create recipe my-recipe